SarahLHarrison/portfolio/datacleaning.md

 ### Data Cleaning

 In this example, I cleaned reaction time (RT) data from an experiment to prepare it for further analysis.
+Cleaning involved dropping specific rows and removing outliers based on z-score.

 ```python